 But how well are media coping with this story and how is migration being reported in other parts of the world?
-To answer these questions the Ethical Journalism Network published Moving Stories an international review of how media cover migration and have created migration reporting guidelines.
-Supporting media to cover migration with more accuracy and humanity is a key part the EJN’s work.
+To answer these questions the Ethical Journalism Network published Moving Stories an international review of how media cover migration and created migration reporting guidelines in 2016 that have formed the basis for EJN training of journalists around Europe over last few years.

 Migration Reporting Guidelines

-To provide further support to journalists covering migration the EJN launched new guidelines in September 2016 at the Global Forum for Media Development.
+To provide support to journalists covering migration the EJN launched new guidelines in September 2016 at the Global Forum for Media Development.
 Download the guidelines here, or watch the video below explaining them by the EJN’s chair Dorothy Byrne.